What to Pack for Your First Motorhome Trip: The Complete Checklist

 - A waterproof jacket that actually keeps rain out (not a fashion raincoat)

-- Waterproof trousers if you plan to walk in the Dales or Moors — they take up almost no space and make a miserable walk enjoyable
+- Waterproof trousers if you plan to walk in the Yorkshire Dales or North York Moors - they take up almost no space and make a miserable walk enjoyable

 - Walking boots or shoes, broken in before your trip